top of page

 Club Apiaries & Hands-On Classes

-Advance registration is preferred, even if day of the class.
-For the Maltby site, text or call Eli 206-859-7392 or email eliochel@snokingbka.org, or Ron at dizzybeeapiary@gmail.com for the Granite Falls.
+Advance notice is appreciated, even if on the day of the class.
+For the Maltby site, text or call Eli 206-859-7392 or email eliochel@snokingbka.org.
 Please indicate how many are attending and if you can not provide bee jackets and veils, we can.
+Apiary waiver needs to be signed the first time visiting the apiary.

 If you wish to be notified or reminded in a weekly email which apiaries are offering classes that weekend, email eliochel@snokingbka.org to be placed on the notification list.
 Please respond asap if you receive such a notification of openings and wish to attend.